Agentic AI explained: what business leaders need to know before buying anything

 Key takeaways

-What agentic AI for business actually means
+What agentic AI actually means for your business

 Why the tools most businesses have tried haven't worked

-A Google Cloud study of executives found that 13% qualify as "agentic AI early adopters": organizations dedicating 50% or more of their future AI budget to agents and embedding them deeply across operations.
-Among that group, 88% report ROI from AI in at least one use case, versus 74% across all organizations.
-The gap isn't explained by the tools they chose.
-It's explained by how they approached the work before the tools were selected.
+Here's a number that makes the point.
+A Google Cloud study of executives found that 13% qualify as "agentic AI early adopters", companies putting half or more of their future AI budget into agents and weaving them deep into operations.
+Among that group, 88% report ROI from AI in at least one use case, versus 74% across everyone else.
+That gap isn't about the tools they picked.
+It's about how they approached the work before any tool was chosen.
+So what does this mean for you?
+Agentic AI isn't really a product decision.
+It's an organizational design decision, and the tool comes after you know which workflow you're redesigning and why.

 How to think about agentic AI before you buy anything

-Step 3: Map the data the AI would need to automate that handoff.
-Where does the input data live?
+Step 3: Map the data the AI would need.
+Where does the input live?
 Which systems does it touch?
-What does a successful output look like, and where does that output need to go?
-ISACA notes that agentic systems excel at specific, well-defined tasks, and that well-defined means the inputs, decision rules, and outputs are documented before the system is built.
+What does a good output look like, and where does it need to go?
+ISACA notes that agentic systems shine at specific, well-defined tasks, and "well-defined" means the inputs, decision rules, and outputs are written down before the system gets built.
 If you can answer these questions clearly, you're ready to evaluate platforms.
-If you can't, no platform will solve the problem.
+If you can't, no platform is going to save you.
+Building an AI strategy always starts right here: not with the technology, but with the operational picture that tells you where it'll pay back first.

-According to PwC's AI agent survey, the most common deployment areas among companies actively using AI agents are customer service (57%), sales and marketing (54%), and IT and cybersecurity (53%).
-Those aren't arbitrary priorities.
-They're the functions with the highest-volume, most repetitive handoffs, which is exactly the pattern the diagnostic above is designed to surface.
+And the data backs up where to look.
+According to PwC's AI agent survey, the most common deployment areas among companies actively using agents are customer service (57%), sales and marketing (54%), and IT and cybersecurity (53%).
+Those aren't random.
+They're the functions with the highest-volume, most repetitive handoffs, which is exactly what the diagnostic above is built to surface.
+AI in operations and process improvement runs on the same logic: find the repetitive coordination work, map the data, automate the handoff, and count the hours you get back.

 Where to go from here